Some Results on Backward Stochastic Differential Equations of Fractional Order: Fractional and Stochastic Calculus

 \section{Fractional and Stochastic Calculus}

 We embark on this section by briefly introducing the essential structure of fractional calculus and fractional operators, as well as some important inequalities of stochastic calculus.
-For the more salient details on these matters, see the textbooks \cite{podlubny,miller-ross,kilbas,samko,oldham-spanier} and research paper \cite{george,delfim}.
-We introduce the classical fractional operators.

-Since we study backward stochastic fractional differential equation throughout this research paper, we consider the \textit{right} stochastic Riemann-Liouville and Caputo fractional operators of order $\alpha>0$ on $[t,T]$.
+For the more salient details on these matters, see the textbooks \cite{miller-ross,kilbas,gorenflo,oldham-spanier,samko}.
+We introduce first the classical fractional operators in this section.
+Since we study backward stochastic fractional differential equation throughout this article, we consider the \textit{right} stochastic Riemann-Liouville and Caputo fractional operators of order $\alpha>0$ on $[t,T]$.

-\begin{itemize} \item \textit{the right Riemann-Liouville stochastic fractional derivative} of order $\alpha$ is as follows:
+\begin{itemize} \item \textit{The right Riemann-Liouville stochastic fractional derivative} of order $\alpha$ is as follows:

 \item \textit{The right Riemann-Liouville stochastic fractional integral} of order $\alpha$ is given by

 where $\Gamma$ is the gamma function. \item \textit{The right Caputo stochastic fractional derivative operator} of order $\alpha$ is defined by: